• Skip to primary navigation

 Firstly, CDS stands for “Central Depository System”, and all CDS accounts are maintained by our very own Bursa Malaysia Bhd.
 As an individual, one will have the option to create either a Direct CDS Account or a Nominee CDS Account.
 To cut to the chase, I would advise opening a Direct CDS Account for the Malaysian individual as the only advantage of a Nominee CDS Account is you as a shareholder will not need to worry about the paperwork related to any corporate exercises.

-The only exception I would make is for Rakuten Trade’s nominee account.
+The only exception I would make is for MooMoo and Rakuten Trade’s nominee account.
 They provide services with no extra fees.
 Ie. Corporate Actions.

 Your next question will naturally be: “Which broker should I patronize and open my CDS account with?”
-The answer to which can be found here as I’ve compiled a Comparison of Stock Brokers in Malaysia.
+The answer to this can be found here as I’ve compiled a Comparison of Stock Brokers in Malaysia.
 I’ve broken down all the suitable brokers available in Malaysia with simple details on the table.
-Personally, I use Hong Leong and Rakuten Trade.
+Personally, I use MooMoo and Rakuten Trade.
 I will be using their system as an example throughout my posts.

-Rakuten offers the most convenient way for Malaysians to open a CDS and a brokerage account.
-It can all be 100% done online.
-Account registration and opening can be done hERE.
+MooMoo and Rakuten both offer the most convenient way for stock investment in Malaysia.
+Opening a CDS and a brokerage account can all be 100% done online.

 To open my Hong Leong trading account, I had to pay a visit to their office at First Avenue in Petaling Jaya.
 I’d suggest giving them a call (03-7728 8222) beforehand to determine the documents they need to proceed to avoid having to make multiple unnecessary trips.
 What I had to bring with me during my trip was my NRIC and verified copies of my savings account.